 Who supports gun violence prevention legislation?
-An August 2019 Quinnipiac poll found that 60% of Americans want stricter gun laws.
-A ban on assault weapons was backed by 60% and background checks was supported at 93% of those surveyed.
+A February 2018 Quinnipiac poll found that 66% of Americans want stricter gun laws - the highest level recorded since polling began after Sandy Hook.
+A ban on assault weapons was backed by 67%, tougher legislation supported by 50% of gun owners, and backing for universal background checks was at 97% of those surveyed, with the same amount of support among gun owners and non-gun owners alike.